 Our physical fitness and well-being is something that we need to protect and maintain at all costs.
 A physical exam can tell us a great deal about our health and any issue we need to be aware of.
 This can be as simple as advice on exercise, a quick mental health exam, and STD testing.

 Doctors are now encouraged to talk to patients more about the links between exercise and STDs.
 STD testing does not have to be an entirely separate subject.
-That is especially true if there is the chance that it can have an impact on other areas of health.
+That is especially true if there is a chance that it can have an impact on other areas of health.
 Normally, the two topics may not come up in the same conversation at the doctor’s office visit, but if you tested positive you need to know how not to spread the virus.

 It is rare that sexual activity and a trip to the gym would go together.
 Both can burn plenty of calories, but the exercise bike isn’t the best place for a quickie.
 What doctors do need to be more open about is the health benefits of exercise for people with certain STDs.